HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 # Hermes Messaging Management Microservice

-HERMES Instant Messaging Management Microservice aims to provide a secure ACL management interface on top of VerneMQ MQTT broker.
+Hermes Instant Messaging Management Microservice aims to provide a secure ACL management interface on top of VerneMQ MQTT broker.
 The system is designed with integration in mind in order to provide the developer with an easy to integrate a messaging service in his/her applications.

 ## Table of Contents